tiltedphoques/gitbook-wiki/guides/server-guide/linux-setup/build-docker-image.md

-# Build Multi-Architecture Docker Server Image
+# Build Docker server image

 **This is an advanced guide.
 If you have not worked with `docker` before, it is best that you [follow the Docker setup guide](docker-setup.md) to pull the official docker image from the tiltedphoques repository on Docker Hub.**